Specifies flags for the attributes of a method implementation.

 |Specifies a range check value.|

-The attributes are combined using the bitwise OR operation.
+The attributes are combined using the bitwise OR operation as follows:

 Code implementation masks: